Find food that fits your pet’s needs

 The first thing to look for in a pet food to promote healthy skin & coat is one that is made with high-quality ingredients and promotes complete, balanced nutrition.
 This alone can help promote a more luxurious and luster-filled coat.
 If your pet is scratching a lot or has persistent skin issues, it's a good idea or talk to your veterinary to help determine the next steps.
 They can help determine the cause of the itch and recommend a food formulated for sensitive skin or even recommend a therapeutic food specially formulated to promote healthier skin and coats.

 What signs should you look for in a healthy coat?
 For starters, you should get to know your pet's unique characteristics.
 Be sure to do a head-to-paws check daily for both cats and dogs, and brush your pet at least once a week.
 For dogs, brushing more often (even daily) helps spread natural oils throughout the coat and untangle mats.
 Cats (and your carpet) also benefit from reduced hairballs and the cuddle time they get from being groomed.

-Cats are devoted self-groomers, so an unkempt coat may be a sign your kitty isn't feeling her best.
-Arthritis or dental problems could be preventing her from reaching certain places, and a dull, greasy or matted coat can also point to diabetes or a lack of essential nutrients.
+Cats are devoted self-groomers, so an unkempt coat may be a sign your kitty isn't feeling their best.
+Arthritis could be preventing your cat from grooming certain spots, and a dull, greasy or matted coat can also point to health problems or a lack of essential nutrients.
 A stressed cat can also over-groom and end up pulling out tufts of her own fur.